 3. A friend who recognizes when the garbage needs to be taken out.

-As the graduate’s parent, you have three main jobs at this party: 1) to greet and talk with your guests, many of whom are probably your own friends and family you haven’t seen in a while; 2) to graciously receive the well-deserved congratulations of said friends and family; and 3) to check in with your graduate from time to time.
+As the graduate’s parent, you have three main jobs at this party: 1) to greet and talk with your guests, many of whom are probably your own friends and family you haven’t seen in a while; 2) to graciously receive the well-deserved congratulations of said friends and family, and 3) to check in with your graduate from time to time.
 Notice that none of these things is “empty the garbage” or “restock the ham sandwiches.”

 What you need, ideally, is a friend or relative who loves your kid and wants to help make the party run smoothly but who is not so connected to all the guests that she feels deprived if she doesn’t get to spend the duration of the party mingling with them.

 At my daughter’s party, we were blessed to have the world’s most organized, take-charge extrovert filling this role.
 She loves our daughter like her own and can talk to any other human being in the world…which she did when she wasn’t (wait for it) emptying the garbage or restocking the ham sandwiches.
-Absent this admittedly rare breed of friend, consider hiring a responsible teenager who, given the inducement of an hourly wage, could suddenly become very diligent about garbage duty.
+Absent this admittedly rare breed of a friend, consider hiring a responsible teenager who, given the inducement of an hourly wage, could suddenly become very diligent about garbage duty.

 4. An electrical dress-rehearsal.

-We held our DIY party in our restored barn, and I didn’t find out until afterwards that my dad practically had to rewire the place mid-event while I sat talking with some of my high school classmates I’d hardly seen since our own parties.
+We held our DIY party in our restored barn, and I didn’t find out until afterward that my dad practically had to rewire the place mid-event while I sat talking with some of my high school classmates I’d hardly seen since our own parties.
 If you’re holding your shindig at home, having a backyard party or in some other location not specifically set up for large-scale entertaining, you might want to do a dry run to make sure three slow-cookers, a roaster, and the soft-serve ice cream machine you rented don’t overload your circuits.

 5. Obvious and ample parking.

 Nothing stresses me more when I go to a graduation party than not knowing where in the world we’re supposed to park and NO I cannot maneuver my minivan into that parallel space between the fire hydrant and the driveway.
-Other than honoring your graduate, one of your main party goals should be to honor the people who’ve come to celebrate with him or her, and providing for their parking is the first chance you have to do that on the day.
+Other than honoring your graduate, one of your main party goals should be to honor the people who’ve come to celebrate with him or her and providing for their parking is the first chance you have to do that on the day.

-You may know perfectly well that it’s fine to park on the street and in neighbors’ driveways all up and down your cul-de-sac, but your guest don’t.
+You may know perfectly well that it’s fine to park on the street and in neighbors’ driveways all up and down your cul-de-sac, but your guest doesn’t.
 So tell them!
 Add a note about parking when you design the graduation party invitations.

 Put up lots of easy-to-read signs with a ribbon and balloons or hire a teenager to stand outside and direct traffic.
 And however much space you think you need for this, you need more.